-- to recommend that Switzerland amend Article 5 of the Asylum Act to accord with international human rights law standards on nonrefoulement. - to recommend that Switzerland provide for suspensive judicial review mechanisms for security-based expulsion procedures (Articles 2(3), 6, 7, 9 and 14 ICCPR).
+- to recommend that Switzerland amend Article 5 of the Asylum Act and Article 64 of the Aliens Act 2005 to comply with international human rights law standards on non-refoulement. - to recommend that Switzerland ensure that the expulsion decisions justified by the security-based concerns are subject to a judicial review with a suspensive effect for the execution of expulsion.